War3Evo/SkillCraft/README.md

 Structure
 =========

 Lets keep all the function naming system the same.
-War3Source has a problem where they have multiple naming structures.  ie.  W3, OnWar3, and War3_.
+War3Source has a too many naming structures.  ie.  W3, OnWar3, and War3_.
 For SkillCraft we only have either SC_ or On_SC_.

 * Rename stuff so that other source coders do not have to figure out what it is without having to go thru all the sourcecode.